 Sub-phase Scope Dam Safety Modifications and Repairs Provide Design and ESDC for required Dam Safety Modifications and Repairs.
-Equip Framingham Reservoir No. 3 (Foss) Dam's existing spillway with a reliable non-mechanical gate system capable of passing Massachusetts' regulatory spillway design flood (SDF).
+Equip Framingham Reservoir No. 3 (Foss) Dam's existing spillway with a reliable non- mechanical gate system capable of passing Massachusetts' regulatory spillway design flood (SDF).
 Construct parapet wave walls on dam crests to safely contain the SDF at the Foss and Weston Reservoir Dams.
 Design required repair measures at the Foss, Weston, Sudbury, Chestnut Hill and Wachusett Open Channel Lower dams and associated gatehouses.
+At present, alternatives are being evaluated at Foss.
 Oakdale Dam Design/ESDC/RI and Construction Provide final design, ESDC/RI and construction for the removal of the Oakdale Dam adjacent to the Oakdale Pump Station.
 The removal of the dam will help landlocked fish in the Wachusett Reservoir to reach spawning grounds in the Quinapoxet River.
 Goodnough Dike Drainage Improvement Restoring proper drainage to the downstream discharge location of the Goodnough Dike toe drain system.
 Continued flooding of the toe drain system due to downstream conditions could lead to internal problems within the dam and overall dam safety concerns.
 Recent inspection of the flooded drain system and downstream conditions indicate water is backing-up into the toe drain system.
 302 CMR 10:00 Dam Safety Regulations require proper correction of deficiencies identified by licensed dam safety engineers.
 This is a High-Hazard-class-Dam for the largest reservoir in MWRA system.
 Proper functioning of the overall drain system is critical to maintenance of this earthen dam.

-Total Budget Payments thru FY10 Remaining Balance FY11 FY12 FY09-13 FY14-18 Beyond FY18 \$8,181 \$354 \$7,827 \$430 \$1,411 \$4,797 \$3,384 \$0

-Project Status as % is approximation based on project budget and expenditures.
-Design phase Status 8.9% for Dam Safety Modifications and Repairs began in September 2009.
-Dam Safety 5/11 Modifications and Repairs Construction was awarded in June 2011.
+Total Budget Payments thru FY11 Remaining Balance FY12 FY13 FY09-13 FY14-18 Beyond FY18 \$5,729 \$719 \$5,010 \$1,592 \$1,203 \$3,515 \$2,214 \$0 Project Status 5/11 Status 33.4% for Dam Safety Modifications and Repairs began in September 2009.
+Dam Safety

-Project Cost Scheduled Completion Date FY09-13 Spending FY11 FY12 Chge.
-FY11 FY12 Chge.
-FY11 FY12 Chge. \$8,739 \$8,181 (\$558) Jun-16 Dec-15 (6) mos. \$6,757 \$4,797 (\$1,961)
+Project Cost Scheduled Completion Date FY09-13 Spending FY12 FY13 Chge.
+FY12 FY13 Chge.
+FY12 FY13 Chge. \$8,181 \$5,729 (\$2,452) Dec-15 Dec-16 12 mos. \$4,797 \$3,515 (\$1,282)